How to Use find_src#

 sources_current.txt, sources_current.txt.sav, and sources_current.txt.short which are located in /users/penarray/Public/.
 A digital superset of this data is in the IDL save file source.txt.sav.
 This file also contains information such as elevations and scan centers.
 Note that the start of sources_current.txt contains a list of all MUSTANG2 observations ever.

 Note that the existence of a scan in these files does not imply that it is good data, only that it exists.
 Currently the routine checks for scans known to crash IDL.
-If any are found (they are rare), they are labeled as “Bad” and are marked with a ! in the output.
-There is also the -b flag which is a list of scans not to include.
-These will then be marked with a # in the output and excluded from the analysis.
+If any are found (they are rare), they are labeled as “Bad” and are marked with a ! in the text written to the terminal (stdout).
+There is also the -b flag for the find_src command.
+The user can manually make a list of scans that they have deemed should not be included in the map making process then input the file path to this list of bad scans after the -b flag (see find_src -h for more details).
+Both of these types of flagged scans (those that crash IDL and those that the user marked as bad) will then be marked with a # in the output and excluded from the analysis.
 Scans that don’t crash IDL and the user did not mark as bad, are labeled as “potentially” good in the code output.
 These “potentially” good scans are labeled as such so that the user knows that no other screening other than above has been applied to the scans.

 2. Use find_src to get summary of observing info#